The Complete Guide To Off Leash Dog Training

 You can’t turn an apartment-dwelling pup into a trusted off leash companion overnight.
 Off leash dog training is challenging and time-consuming.
 Training your pup can take weeks or months.
 And training never really ends – you have to practice continually to make good behavior the norm.

-Before you begin off leash training, ask yourself:
+Before you begin off leash training, ask yourself – does your dog:

-- Does your dog have good impulse control?
+- Have good impulse control?
 For example, when they see a squirrel, can they resist the urge to chase after it?

-- Does your dog interact well with strangers, including other dogs and small children?
+- Interact well with strangers, including other dogs and small children?

-- Are your dog’s vaccinations and flea/tick prevention up to date?
+- Have their vaccinations and flea/tick prevention up to date?

 - Are you familiar with the leash laws in your area?